Authorities in Louisville release bodycam video of police response to shooting at bank that left 5 people dead

 "Suspect down, get the officer!!" one officer yells as he moves up the stairs and into the bank to investigate further.

-The Louisville mass shooter legally bought an AR-15-style rifle at a local gun dealership six days before he used it to kill five of his colleagues at a downtown bank, the interim Louisville Metro Police chief said Tuesday.
+The shooter legally bought an AR-15-style rifle at a local gun dealership six days before he used it to kill five of his colleagues, the interim Louisville Metro Police chief said Tuesday.

 Currently, "Kentucky imposes no waiting period between the time of purchase and the physical transfer of a firearm," according to the Giffords Law Center.
 By comparison, some states have waiting periods of 7 to 10 days.

-It's still not clear what provoked 25-year-old employee Connor Sturgeon to go on a deadly rampage at Old National Bank and livestream the gruesome attack on Instagram.
+It's still not clear what provoked Sturgeon, a 25-year-old employee, to go on a deadly rampage at Old National Bank and livestream the gruesome attack on Instagram.

 Sturgeon had interned at the bank for three summers and been employed there full-time for about two years, his LinkedIn profile showed.
 The assailant had been notified that he was going to be fired from the bank, a law enforcement source said Monday.